Chalarangelo/30-seconds-of-code/snippets/useHash.md

 firstSeen: 2021-10-02T05:00:00-04:00
 ---

-Tracks the browser's location hash value, and allows changin it.
+Tracks the browser's location hash value, and allows changing it.

 - Use the `useState()` hook to lazily get the `hash` property of the `Location` object.
 - Use the `useCallback()` hook to create a handler that updates the state.